oliverfindl/vue-svg-inline-plugin/README.md

 ## Lazy loading

-This plugin supports lazy loading of SVG files.
+This plugin supports lazy (down)loading of SVG files.
 To enable it, rename `src` attribute to `data-src`.
 Please also provide placeholder image, which should be located in `src` attribute to avoid broken image icons in browsers.

 ## Configuration